-Only 30 percent of the vehicles stopped and issued tickets for traffic violations were registered in the District; 70 percent were registered in another state.
+Only 33% of the vehicles stopped and issued tickets for traffic violations were registered in the District; 67% were registered in another state.

 What is a police stop?

 If a person is under a reasonable impression that he or she is not free to leave an officer's presence, a stop has occurred.